 The mean age of people involved in vehicular accidents has increased over time.
 The age of people who experience fatal injuries through vehicular accidents is higher than the age of those who do not.

 Accidents involving alcohol are especially prevalent during nighttime hours and on weekend days.
-Fatal injuries are higher for people in accidents for whom alcohol was involved.
+Fatal injuries arae higher for people in accidents for whom alcohol was involved.
 The data also suggests that alcohol involvement is more common in younger people involved in accidents.

 These results identify certain time periods during which more people are usually involved in accidents, which is helpful for understanding risk, as well as in consideration of how vehicle accidents can be managed and prevented.
 These findings also suggest that both young people and older people may be at risk for vehicle accidents due to differing reasons: young people may have more accidents related to alcohol use, while older people may be more at risk for fatal injuries if they are to be involved in a vehicular accident.